image

 Non-resident taxpayers will only be liable to pay PIT for income they earn in Indonesia unless the country in which they are a tax resident has an applicable tax treaty with Indonesia.
 In these cases, the taxpayer might not pay any tax in Indonesia or pay a reduced amount.

-Effective fiscal year 2022, the lowest tax bracket cap for individual income tax will be increased from IDR 50 million to IDR 60 million and a new 35% tax bracket will be added for individuals earning more than IDR 5 billion annually.
+The lowest tax bracket cap has been increased from IDR 50 million to IDR 60 million, offering some relief to lower-income individuals.
+Meanwhile, a new top tax bracket of 35 percent has been introduced for those earning more than IDR 5 billion annually.

 Given these tax treatments, it is important for expatriate workers to understand their tax liabilities in Indonesia.
 It is advisable to use the services of registered local tax advisors to help determine which tax law regime will be applicable along with any exemptions that may be brought.